• Who am I?

 ASCENTS – מַעֲלֶה [maʿaleh]

-~ Thoughts and observations of Tim Adams – pastor, musician, teacher, student
+~ Thoughts and observations of Tim Adams – musician, writer, teacher, student

 ASCENTS – מַעֲלֶה [maʿaleh]